Birdman (film): Post-production and visual effects

-Birdman or (The Unexpected Virtue of Ignorance) was edited by Douglas Crise and Stephen Mirrione, who had both worked with the director before on 21 Grams and Babel.
+The film was edited by Douglas Crise and Stephen Mirrione, who had both worked with the director before on 21 Grams and Babel.
 Stitching shots together was a crucial component of the editing, but Crise and Mirrione already had experience doing this.
 The director had included takes that were joined together in previous films, but in these if the editors did not think the stitching worked, they had the ability to introduce cuts.
-Mirrione said that in Birdman Iñárritu had "let go of that safety net".
+Mirrione said that in Birdman, Iñárritu had "let go of that safety net".
 Because of this the editors needed to be involved in the project early on, and during principal photography Crise was on set every day.
 (Mirrione was busy and unable to be in New York.)
 Crise was not used to being on set and providing feedback, but said he was happy Iñárritu "dragged it out" of him, knowing that they would not have much room to fix scenes later so they needed to get them right.
 For stitching, aside from the director, Crise also discussed strategies with Lubezki and Thompson, and techniques for gluing takes together included panning on walls and actors' bodies.
 The editors were used to being able to adjust the rhythm of a scene by the positioning of cuts, so without this tool used Sánchez's music instead.
 The director gave the New York recordings to Crise early on to help with pacing, asking him to cut the music to the film.
 Still, in terms of the editing workflow, Crise described it as "pretty traditional".
 The editors cut the film together back in Los Angeles.
 A few weeks after shooting, they were quite far along the cut itself, and transitioned into visual-effects mode, where they fine-tuned the shots.

 They always talk about how when you're cutting a dance scene, a choreographer wouldn't want any cuts because she's designing something to see the whole movement, and that's what Alejandro was doing here.